 “Sure,” she answers cheerfully.

 The ride over from Boise was invigorating, my hands like a McDLT,¹ the cold side staying cold, the hot staying hot (I suppose you have to be a certain age to remember those ads²) on the heated grips.
-It’s probably best that Jessica is sitting this ride out.
-She doesn’t think cold and fun mix well.

 The other four guys venturing out for the day’s group ride sit chatting at two tables near the front of Moxie Java³ here in Nampa.
 Some of us have ridden together before, some haven’t.